jhpyle/docassemble/_docs/initial.md

 ## <a name="hide corner interface"></a>Hiding the menu and login interface entirely

-The interface in the upper-right corner lets the user log in, or shows a menu, or shows the exit button.
+The interface in the upper-right corner lets the user log in, or shows a menu, shows the exit button, and/or shows the [`navigation bar html`].
 This interface can be removed by setting `hide corner interface` to `True`.

 {% highlight yaml %}
 features:
   hide corner interface: True
 {% endhighlight %}

-Items you have created with [`navigation bar html`] will not be affected.

 ## <a name="javascript"></a><a name="css"></a>Javascript and CSS files